pydio/pydio-doc-admin-guide/3_storage_data_and_metadata/3_1_datasources/2_s3_compatible_storage.md

 ## S3 Datasources

-This connector allows using a remote S3-compliant storage as datasource for Pydio Cells, for instance you can connect to a minio storage, .... .
+This connector allows using a remote S3-compliant storage as datasource for Pydio Cells, for instance you can connect your cells to a minio storage.

-Under the hood, an object service is started in Gateway mode using the Api KEY/SECRET you will provide.
+Under the hood, an object service is started in Gateway mode using the Api KEY/SECRET that you will provide.

 [:image-popup:3_storage_data_and_metadata/datasource_config/s3_ds_interface.png]

-- **Bucket name**: the name of the bucket on the remote storage to store the data of Pydio.
+- **Bucket name**: the name of the bucket on the remote storage where the data will be stored.
 - **S3 Api Key**: the API key (can be seen as a login) that identifies you.
 - **S3 Api Secret**: the API secret (can be seen as a password) that completes the identification process giving you the ability to store your data inside this bucket.
-- **Internal Path**: Additional Path appendended to the bucket name when querying the remote storage.
+- **Internal Path**: Additional Path appended to the bucket name when querying the remote storage.
 - **Custom Endpoint**: If the remote storage is Amazon S3, you can leave this empty.
-Otherwise, provide here the http/https URL to connect to the s3-compatible storage.
+Otherwise, provide right here the http/https URL for to the s3-compatible storage.

 ## How to configure Amazon S3 storage and minio

-We provide you 2 examples of connection with S3 storages, you can use them to understand how the datasources interact with S3 connectors.
+We provide you with 2 examples of connections with S3 storages, you can use them to understand how the datasources interact with the S3 connectors.

 ### Connect with Amazon S3 Storage

-To connect your datasource to your S3 bucket you need some sort of credentials which are composes of an **accessKey** and a **secretKey** in your amazon s3 they match as the following,
+To connect your datasource to your S3 bucket you need to authenticate the S3 storage using credentials which are composed of an **accessKey** and a **secretKey**, in your amazon s3 instance they match as the following,

 - **S3 Api key**: `access key id`
 - **S3 Api secret**: `secret access key`